weilingx46/workshop-ws-4-19-jsgraphics-three-js/README.md

 At this point, you should see a static globe if you open your HTML file in the browser.
 Let’s get to animating it!

 ## Creating the Animation
-I’m going to be creating two sets of functions: one for rotating the globe with the arrow keys (step 12), and another for rotating it on mouse movement (step 13).
-Note: I used mostly my own code here.
-Three.js does provide animation systems and controls, but I haven’t yet successfully implemented this built-in functionality myself.

-##### 8. Setup
+#### 8. Setup Animation Loop

-First, we’re going to set up the update function for the built-in requestAnimationFrame to initially render our scene, and to re-render our scene after changes:
+First, we’re going to set up the update function for the built-in `requestAnimationFrame` to initially render our scene, and to re-render our scene after changes:

 ``` javascript
 function update () {